-- 114. The right to good administration contained in Article 41 CFEU also includes the obligation of the administration to give reasons for its decisions. - 115.
-The duty to give reasons entails informing the addressee of the decision of the factual and legal grounds on which it is based, thereby enabling the person to decide whether to seek judicial review and facilitate the exercise of that review by the courts. - 116.
+- 113. The right to good administration contained in Article 41 CFEU also includes the obligation of the administration to give reasons for its decisions121. - 114.
+The duty to give reasons entails informing the addressee of the decision of the factual and legal grounds on which it is based, thereby enabling the person to decide whether to seek judicial review and facilitate the exercise of that review by the courts122. - 115.
 The EDPB must articulate, in a clear and unequivocal fashion the reasoning underlying in its decision in such a way as to enable the persons affected to ascertain the reasons for its decision.
-While the EDPB does not need to state all legal and factual reasons leading to its decision, it must explain those which were of decisive importance.
+While the EDPB does not need to state all legal and factual reasons leading to its decision, it must explain those which were of decisive importance123.
 In the same vein, the EDPB is also not obliged to adopt an explicit position on all the arguments raised.
 It is sufficient for the decision to set out, in a clear and unambiguous manner, the principal issues of law and of fact upon which it is based and which are necessary in order that the reasoning which has led the EDPB to its decision may be understood.
-What ultimately matters is that the statement of reasons by the EDPB enables all persons affected by the decision to ascertain whether the relevant provisions have been applied correctly. - 117.
+What ultimately matters is that the statement of reasons by the EDPB enables all persons affected by the decision to ascertain whether the relevant provisions have been applied correctly. - 116.
 The EDPB must in its statement of reasons set out all the relevant grounds and motives for the adoption of its decision including those that originate from the national level.
-This means that insofar as the facts set out in the draft decision or related documents are decisive for the decision of the EDPB, then the EDPB should include them in its statement of reasons. - 118.
-In relation to objections where the EDPB simply agrees with the reasons contained in the draft decision by the LSA or the decision of the LSA not to follow the relevant and reasoned objection (or to consider them not relevant or reasoned), the EDPB may fulfil its duty to state reasons by simply referring back to the position of the LSA, provided the affected persons were informed of those positions of the LSA and given the opportunity to be heard in relating to those positions. - 119.
+This means that insofar as the facts set out in the draft decision or related documents are decisive for the decision of the EDPB, then the EDPB should include them in its statement of reasons124. - 117.
+In relation to objections where the EDPB simply agrees with the reasons contained in the draft decision by the LSA or the decision of the LSA not to follow the relevant and reasoned objection (or to consider them not relevant or reasoned), the EDPB may fulfil its duty to state reasons by simply referring back to the position of the LSA, provided the affected persons were informed of those positions of the LSA and given the opportunity to be heard in relating to those positions125. - 118.
 In light of the aforementioned considerations, the binding decision adopted by the EDPB on the basis of Article 65(1)(a) GDPR should in principle include a summary of dispute as well as an assessment of whether the conditions for adopting a binding decision are met.
-For each objection raised, the EDPB will then in principle 122:
+For each objection raised, the EDPB will then in principle126: - summarise main elements of the draft decision which are related to the subject matter of the objection;

-&lt;sup>117 Article 41(2)c CFEU.
+121 Article 41(2)c CFEU.

-&lt;sup>118 See e.g., Judgment in Métropole Télévision SA, T-206/99, 21 March 2011, paragraph 44.
+122 See e.g., Judgment in Métropole Télévision SA, T-206/99, 21 March 2011, paragraph 44.
 See also P. Craig, "Article 41 - Right to Good Administration", in EU Charter of Fundamental Rights: A Commentary, edited by Steve Peers, et al., Bloomsbury Publishing, 2014, p.
 1085.

-&lt;sup>119 See e.g. Judgments of the General Court in L'Air liquide, Cases T-185/06, 16 June 2011, EU:T:2011:275, paragraph 64; in Ryanair Ltd, T-123/09, 28 March 2012, EU:T:2012:164, paragraph 178-179; and in FIH Holding A/S, T-386/14, 15 September 2016, EU:T:2016:474, paragraph 94.
+123 See e.g. Judgments of the General Court in L'Air liquide, Cases T-185/06, 16 June 2011, EU:T:2011:275, paragraph 64; in Ryanair Ltd, T-123/09, 28 March 2012, EU:T:2012:164, paragraph 178-179; and in FIH Holding A/S, T-386/14, 15 September 2016, EU:T:2016:474, paragraph 94.